Wildlife law in England and Wales: Game laws

 The history of wildlife management begins with the Game laws, which regulated the right to kill certain kinds of fish and other wild animals (game).
 In Britain game laws developed out of the forest laws, which in the time of the Norman kings were very oppressive.
 Under William the Conqueror, it was as great a crime to kill one of the king's deer as to kill one of his subjects.
 A certain rank and standing, or the possession of a certain amount of property, were for a long time qualifications indispensably necessary to confer upon any one the right of pursuing and killing game.

-The Game Act of 1831 protected game birds by establishing close seasons when they could not be legally taken.
+The Game Act 1831 (1 & 2 Will.
+4. c.
+32) protected game birds by establishing close seasons when they could not be legally taken.
 The act made it lawful to take game only with the provision of a game licence and provided for the appointment of gamekeepers around the country.